Changes Your Experience

 - Janet Reno (First Female Attorney-General of the United States)

-At the heart of every case is a human being with a problem, in a state of distress and invariably suffering with some kind of pain or grievance that calls out for a resolution or a remedy.
+At the heart of every case is a human being with a problem, in a state of distress and invariably suffering with pain or a grievance that calls out for a resolution or a remedy.
 Ms. Markenstein is a litigator.
 She zealously represents clients in a variety of matters, including, but not limited to, business partner and contract disputes, personal injury, and consumer fraud claims.
 Ms. Markenstein appears regularly in the law and general equity divisions of the Superior Court of New Jersey.
 She also provides representation on appeals.
 Ms. Markenstein believes that a good litigator is skilled not only in adversarial discipline but also possesses mastery in creative problem-solving, negotiation and mediation.
 Ms. Markenstein possesses and incorporates the full scope of tools and skillset to help her clients obtain relief.

 Ms. Markenstein approaches each case with an assessment of the client’s claims, objectives and achievable goals.
 She then develops, with the client, a strategy tailored to that assessment.
 You are invited to come in to discuss your case and determine what recourse or remedy is available to you in the pursuit of your claims or toward the resolution of your dispute.